 "Named from the river being well stocked with shellfish resembling the pipi, but slightly larger and called by the Maoris 'Kaeo'.
 They used to come long ago and gather it, and so in time going to the Kaeo meant to this particular section of the river, where most of this fish was found."

 Built on the flood plain of the Kaeo River, the town has experienced destructive flooding.
 It came to national attention in 2007 when it took the brunt of three major floods within the space of a few months - in February, March and July.
 Water flooded homes and shops and destroyed the local primary school's pool-complex.
 The local Rugby Clubrooms also suffered, and the club received much support from the whole country as it raised funds to lift the clubrooms off the ground to minimise the risk of damage from further flooding.
 Landslips, fallen power lines, and road closures resulted from heavy rain in February 2008.
 The Northland Regional Council scheduled flood-protection work for 2008.
 Floods occurred as a result of Cyclone Wilma in January 2011, and 70 people had to be evacuated from Kaeo.

 Historic Flooding in Leigh Street, Kaeo, 1910.
 Photo courtesy of Alexander Turnbull Library.

 Historically, flooding is not a rare occurrence in Kaeo.
 In the 1960's the main street, Leigh Street, was raised by about a metre to mitigate the effects of floods.
 However, the frequency and volume of the floodwaters in recent years is unprecedented and may be attributed to climate change.

-Kaeo residents cheerfully navigate Omaunu Road after heavy rains.
+Kaeo residents cheerfully navigate Omaunu Road after heavy rains in 2009.
 Photo by Dorle & Jeurgen Hacker

 The challenges faced by Kaeo's residents in recent years has served to strengthen the sense of community in this close-knit population, and this is reflected in the town's motto: "Small town, big spirit".